Tracardi/tracardi-api/docs/flow/actions/segmentation/profile_segment.md

 # Profile segmentation

 This action will add/remove segment to/from the profile.
+This action needs __profile update__ to save changes to the profile.

 ## Configuration